 Crate training helps to housebreak because dogs generally don't mess up where they sleep.

 If your mix relies more on the Golden Retriever, training should be relatively straightforward.
 This breed loves to make his guardians happy and learns quickly.
 However, patience is key if your Golden Dox is more Dachshund as they are more difficult to train due to their stubborn streak.
 Although they learn quickly, they don't care too much about obeying commands.

 Dachshund Golden Retriever mix is very energetic.
 But his exercise needs depend on the parent breed he resembles.
 If he is more like the Golden Retriever, he will require a few long daily walks and will no doubt love to play fetch and swim.
 Having a safe backyard to run around in is ideal.
 But be careful letting them go to the dog park, as if they are more Dachshunds, they might run away!
 Practice strong recall so you can always recall them.

 Due to Dachshund's long back and short legs, care is needed to avoid back problems, so avoid letting him climb stairs or jump on and off objects.

 Golden Retriever Dachshund Mix Health

-Crossbreed dogs are often healthier than purebreds.
+Crossbreed dogs are often healthier than purebred.
 But that doesn't mean the Golden Dox is free from the health issues associated with its parents.
-The dachshund's elongated body and short legs make it susceptible to intervertebral disc disease, causing pain and possible paralysis.
+The Dachshund's elongated body and short legs make it susceptible to intervertebral disc disease, causing pain and possible paralysis.

-On the Golden Retriever's side, they can have joint problems such as hip dysplasia, as well as heart disease, certain cancers, and epilepsy.
+On the Golden Retriever's side, they can have joint problems such as hip dysplasia, heart disease, certain cancers, and epilepsy.